Calvin Fairbank: Marriage and family

 Once free, Fairbank married Mandana Tileston, to whom he had been engaged for thirteen years, since his brief period of freedom in 1851.
 Known as "Dana," she moved from Williamsburg, Massachusetts, to Oxford, Ohio, in order to visit Fairbank in prison as often as possible and to press the case for his pardon with the Governor of Kentucky.
 Their only child, Calvin Cornelius Fairbank, was born in 1868.

 The conditions of Fairbank's life in prison broke his health.
 Although he held jobs with missionary and benevolent societies, he was not able to support his family.
 At one point, he and his wife tried to earn a living operating a bakery in the utopian community of Florence, Massachusetts.
 After Mandana Fairbank died of tuberculosis in 1876, Calvin gave their son to the care of her sister and brother-in-law.
 Fairbank remarried in 1879, but little is known of his second wife, Adeline Winegar, except that she was the daughter of Henry and Jane Winegar and like Calvin, a native of Pike.
 In the 1870 census she had been listed as a domestic servant.
 She died of cancer on February 12, 1901, in Angelica, and was buried next to Calvin in the local cemetery.

 Memoirs

 Fairbank wrote his memoir, publishing it in 1890 under the title, Rev. Calvin Fairbank During Slavery Times: How He "Fought the Good Fight" to Prepare "the Way."
 This effort earned him little money.
 He died in near-poverty in Angelica, New York.
 He was buried there in the Until the Day Dawn Cemetery.
 He is credited with helping free 47 slaves.

-Push for posthumous pardon
+Legacy

 In the 21st century, James Pritchard, a retired state archivist for Kentucky who published articles about the Underground Railroad, and several other persons worked to petition Kentucky Governor Steve Beshear to pardon Fairbank and others convicted of helping slaves escape.
 From 1844 to 1870, Kentucky imprisoned 44 persons for activities to free slaves in the state, not releasing the last man until five years after the end of the American Civil War.
 Eight of these persons died in prison.